opencadc/canfar-portal/docs/batch_processing_en.md

 By default, a batch scheduled VM will spawn the same amount of jobs as there are CPUs in the requested flavour.
 A c8-30gb-380 flavour will launch an 8 cores VM, thus launch 8 jobs per VM.
 Most of the time it is more efficient to request fairly large flavours to spawn multiple concurrent jobs per VM.
 Imagine a bare metal node with 16 cores: the overhead of running two 8 cores VMs (2 hypervisors + 2 HTCondor + 16 jobs) vs running 16 one core VMs (16 hypervisors + 16 HTCondor + 16 jobs).

-However in some cases you need the whole VM for your job.
+In some cases you may need the whole VM for your job.
 Multi-threaded programs will usually benefit from it.
 You will need extra resource requirements in your job submission file.
 For example, if you need a minimum of 8 cores, 16GB of RAM and 250GB of scratch space for your job, use the following parameters in your job submission file:

 - request_memory = 16000
 - request_cpus = 8